Chapter 3 : III. Six Feet Under

 “Get over yourself, Nat.”
 At this, Nathalie turned to face Camilla properly, a horrified look on her face practically gaping at her friend.
 Camilla, however, merely rolled her eyes, although there was a pink tint on her cheeks.
 “Come on.
 You call me Cami, why can’t I call you Nat?”
 Nathalie sputtered out an incoherent answer, though managed to calm down enough to give a proper one.

-me!” she countered, obviously flustered judging by her pale cheeks and wide blue eyes.
+“B-because you let me!” she countered, obviously flustered judging by her pale cheeks and wide blue eyes.
 “And everyone calls you Cami, not just me!”
 Camilla was a very difficult person to get along with, according to some other - ruder - girls in the Hufflepuff dorms, but Nathalie had been the ‘unfortunate’ girl to become glued to her side.

 “Whatever,” was Camilla’s oh-so-eloquent answer, and Nathalie pursed her lips before a loud coughing sound diverted her attention from the petite brunette.
 Both girls blushed once more at the sight of Professor Stein’s, formerly Professor Chang’s, eyes trained on them.
 Nathalie slumped down in her seat, knowing that most of the class’ eyes were trained on her and Camilla.